Microbiology of enterococci

 - Professor of Medicine, Microbiology and Molecular Genetics

-- University of Texas at Houston Medical School
+- University of Texas Health Science Center at Houston, McGovern Medical School

 A number of the characteristic features of enterococci (formerly called group D streptococci) have been recognized for at least 100 years, including their presence in feces and sewage, their ability to cause endocarditis and urinary tract infections (UTIs), and their ability to survive harsh environmental conditions including drying, high temperatures, and exposure to some antiseptics [1,2].